bigchaindb/BEPs/13/README.md

 Regardless of whether the transaction is a CREATE or TRANSFER transaction: For all inputs, `input.fulfillment` must be valid.
 See the <a href="#transaction-components-inputs"><span>section about inputs</span></a> for more details about what that means.

+#### More Rules

+Some implementations of the BigchainDB Transactions Spec impose more rules.
+See the section titled [Implementation-Specific Deviations](#implementation-specific-deviations).

 ## Implementation-Specific Deviations

 Some implementations of BigchainDB-compliant servers or drivers deviate from the BigchainDB Transaction Spec.